brycewray/hugo-site/content/posts/2021/03/tailwind-head-eleventy.md

 So I got to thinking: what if we just achieved it through an Eleventy project's `package.json` file?
 What if we used `package.json` scripting to serve as an asset pipeline of sorts for Eleventy?

 After all, we've [already seen](/posts/2021/03/gems-in-rough-03) how to do that with SCSS, using the [`sass` distribution](https://npmjs.com/package/sass) that enables SCSS use in Eleventy.
-How much more difficult, I wondered, could it be to do the same via the [PostCSS](https://postcss.org) tool required for use of Tailwind?
+How much more difficult, I wondered, could it be to do the same via the [PostCSS](https://postcss.org) tool required for use of Tailwind?[^featImg]

+[^featImg]: I even borrowed the featured image from the earlier "Tailwind-to-head in Hugo Pipes" post since its subject and this post's subject are essentially so similar.
+You can call it being lazy; I prefer to say I was "leveraging the image's thematic synergy."
+(Hey, I didn't spend 30 years in tech marketing for nothing, you know.)

 Fortunately, the answer turned out to be: "not so difficult"---at least, that was the case once I stopped doing dumb things.
 I'll spare you *that* sob story and cut to the chase.